overhangio/tutor-credentials/README.rst

 License
 -------

-This software is licensed under the terms of the AGPLv3.
+This software is licensed under the terms of the `GNU Affero General Public License (AGPL) <https://github.com/overhangio/tutor-credentials/blob/master/LICENSE.txt>`_.